huangderek02/MarketStructure/items/report.md

 *[If you implement the surprise item, explain how your solution addresses the surprise task.
 What decisions do your team make in addressing the problem?]*

+The surprise item was a feature that notifies the user of whether a fraudulent seller or item has been identified.
+To get things started, we added a button in the activity for displaying the listing details, which takes the user to the seller's profile.

 **Other**

 *[What other design decisions have you made which you feel are relevant?
 Feel free to separate these into their own subheadings.]*